bkw777/NODE_DATAPAC/README.md

 For the PCB, you want ENIG copper finish so that the battery contact is gold.
 PCBWAY and JLCPCB are a bit expensive for ENIG.
 Elecrow is cheaper, and OSHPark is always ENIG.

-For an enclosure, I have an idea for a design, but haven't drawn it up yet, meanwhile, FD Singleton has already designed a 3d-printable [slip cover](enclosure) that looks like it works pretty well.
+For an enclosure, I have an idea for a design, but haven't drawn it up yet, meanwhile, F.D.
+Singleton has already designed a 3d-printable [slip cover](enclosure) that looks like it works pretty well.

 ![](PCB/out/MiniNDP_256.svg)
 ![](PCB/out/MiniNDP_256.top.jpg)